oracle/opengrok/OpenGrok-Authorization.md

 1. PluginFramework

-   Plugin container
+   This is the plugin container
    - performs the authorization decision
    - cache the decisions so that for each request the particular plugin's `isAllowed` for particular project/group is called only once

 2. ProjectHelper

-   UI facade for filtered (authorized) projects/groups/repositories which should be ONLY used for displaying information on main page
+   UI facade for filtered (authorized) projects/groups/repositories which should be **ONLY** used for displaying filtered information anywhere
    - provides methods how to get filtered projects/groups/repositories
    - cache the filtered results for each request so that it does not have to call the framework unnecessarily